jumarti/origin/README.md

 ## A word on the design choice
 This web application is a multi-page application.
-The reason for choosing this as oppossed to a single page app is because the UX requirements are fair simple and it is clear from the assigment that focus should be on the Python-Django side of development.
+The reason for this as oppossed to a single page app is because the UX requirements are simple and it is clear from the assigment that focus should be on the Python-Django side of the development.

 ## For managing users